alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 Since Aristotle's opinions carried a lot of weight, the matter was more or less settled during the Middle Ages, not without some discordances.
-But we have to remember that most of Aristotle became dogma, both to Islamic and to Christian authorities, and therefore most philosophers stayed within it.
+But we have to remember that most of Aristotle became dogma both to Islamic and to Christian authorities, and therefore most philosophers stayed within it.